-Considering Accelerated BSN Programs in Virginia?
-Look No Further Than Averett ABSN
+Looking for Accelerated BSN Programs in Virginia?
+Consider Averett University

 Each blog post is dated and contains accurate information as of that date.
 Certain information may have changed since the blog post publication date.
 If you would like to confirm the current accuracy of blog information, please visit our ABSN overview page or contact admissions at (866) 483-8705.

-If you're interested in accelerated BSN programs in Virginia, the Averett University ABSN program can help you earn your BSN degree in as few as 16 months.
-Offering three start dates per year, the ABSN program incorporates online classes, skills and simulation labs and clinical rotations.
+Accelerated BSN programs in Virginia can be an accessible way to earn your nursing degree in as few as 16 months.
+Offering three start dates per year, the ABSN program incorporates online classes, skills and simulation labs, and clinical rotations.
+You’ll graduate ready to take the NCLEX-RN exam.

 How Do ABSN Programs in Virginia Work?